how to build muscle

 Many people see great results when they consume a protein intake of about .75 to 1 grams of protein per pound of body weight daily.

-On the other hand, if you wanted to lose weight or excess body fat, you would aim for a calorie deficit – burning more calories than you consume.
-This would mean that your daily calorie intake would need to be fewer calories than you burn, or achieve additional calorie burn through exercise or both to achieve that calorie deficit.
+On the other hand, if you wanted to lose weight or excess body fat, you would aim for a calorie deficit – burning more calories per day than you consume.
+This would mean that your daily calorie intake would need to be fewer calories than you burn, or achieve additional calorie burn through exercise and functional movement or both to achieve that calorie deficit.

 Meat is a great source of protein, but it’s not your only option.
 Great sources of proteins include: